mike-weiner/display-event-locations-tec/README.md

 * Released on December 19, 2021
 * Added: Tested Support with WP v5.9
 * Added: Updated logo and banner assets created by Danielle Attinella
+* Removed: Support for modifying the tooltip in the legacy views has been removed.
+This is because The Events Calendar will be [removing all legacy view functionality in Q1 '22](https://theeventscalendar.com/blog/news the-events-calendar-is-retiring-legacy-views/).
 * Removed: Removed screenshot assets that showed legacy views as they are being retired by The Events Calendar in Q1 '22
 * Added: `assets/banner-772x250.png`
 * Added: `assets/banner-1544x500.png`